Symbian9/qmapshack-doc-wiki/Home.md

 System:

 * License GPL3+
-* Runs on all *nix systems as well as on Windows.
+* Runs on all *nix systems as well as on Windows and OS X.
-  Probably on OS X, too, but so far no one volunteers to maintain a binary.
 * GUI has been translated to Czech, French, German and Spanish
 * Wiki dokumentation is English
 * Needs Qt5, GDAL, Proj4 and Routino installed